Krishrajput1107/Krishrajput1107/README.md

 ### 👨‍💻 About Me

-🎓 I'm currently a **3rd year B.Tech CSE student** at Bennett University
+🎓 I'm currently a **Final year B.Tech CSE student** at Bennett University
 🔍 I'm passionate about **Data Science**, **Machine Learning**, and **Web Development**
 🌱 Constantly learning and exploring new technologies
 ⚡ In my free time, I solve problems on **LeetCode** and read tech blogs